Surfing in New Zealand: Māori and surfing

 Water sports were popular in Māori culture, and considered important for ensuring children were comfortable in water.

 There are a number of modern surfing clubs and championships which cater to Māori surfers.
 The Auahi Kore Māori Titles, held since 1992, is a national surfing championship open to Māori contestants in eight categories.
 The Auahi Kore Aotearoa Māori Surfing Team compete in the Oceania Surfing Cup, an international surfing championship for indigenous nations of the South Pacific.

+Big-wave surfing

+There are limited sites for big-wave surfing in New Zealand, with one exception being the area around Papatowai on the Catlins Coast in the southern South Island.